SumitxThokar/Learning-Loop-ML-Edition/README.md

 ## Day 22 - 8/10/2023
 - I overviewed the course 2 of new course (Buikd Better GANs) where I also learned why evaluating the performance can be hard.
 I understood about the challenges of evaluating GANs.

+## Day 23 - 8/11/2023
+- Today I learned on Comparing Images where I learned about getting the distance between images which adds feature level.
+Also learned how pixel distance is simple and too sensitive and unreliable.
+Furthermore to it, I learned more reliable technique which is Feature distance.

+## Day 24 - 8/12/2023
+- Extending the yesterday's topic of Feature distance, I learned about Feature Extraction where I learned how to extract features using classifiers and compute feature distance between those images.

+## Day 25 - 8/13/2023
+- I learned about Inception- v3 network which was  trained on image.net.
+I learned how to extract feature embeddings from it and then compare those embedding.

+## Day 26 - 8/14/2023
+- Today I learned about Frechet Inception Distance (FID) which is a metric for measuring the feature distance between real and generated images.
+FID uses inception model and miltivariate normal frechet distance.

+## Day 27 - 8/15/2023
+- Today I learned anohter way to calculate the distance between reals and fakes using the inception v3 model i.e. Inception Score.
+Inception score tries to capture fidelity and diversity and not as good as FID.

+## Day 28 - 8/16/2023
+- Today I deepened my knowledge about why FID has overtaken Inception Score with the help of Research paper by Barrat and Sharma.
+I learned that FID is more sensitive to the similarity between the generated and real iamges.

+## Day 29 - 8/17*2023
+- Today I learned about the main evaluation methods of GANS.
+I learned few tricks in evaluation GANs.
+I learned Truncation Trick where we truncate the tail to tune for each fidelity and diversity trade off.
+Furthermore I learned about HYPE and Human Evaluation.